ubcuas/Camera-Feed-2023/README.md

 ## Getting Started

+### For Docker way

+Ctrl + Shift + P -> Docker: Add Docker Files to Workspace (root) -> C++ -> Yes Skip all the other parts

 ### Dependencies
 * ArenaSDK (https://thinklucid.com/downloads-hub/)
 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt install cmake libssl-dev nghttp2 libopencv-dev libcurl4-openssl-dev -y
 ```

+Now go to the ArenaSDK download page and download the latest version of the SDK.
+Extract the contents of the folder and put it into the external directory.

+Follow the README for Arena SDK for Linux to install the SDK.
 ## Build Instructions
 After installing the prerequisites, run these commands to build the project.
 ```